 If you're traveling in Mexico at this time of year, you may find special markets selling toys set up in the days between New Year's and January 6.
 These will usually stay open all night on January 5 for those parents who are looking for a last minute gift for their children.

 Rosca de Reyes

 On Kings Day it is customary for families and friends to gather to drink hot chocolate or atole (a warm, thick, usually corn-based drink) and eat Rosca de Reyes, a sweet bread shaped like a wreath, with candied fruit on top, and a figurine of a baby Jesus baked inside.
 The person who finds the figurine is expected to host a party on Día de la Candelaria (Candlemas), celebrated on February 2nd, when tamales are customarily served.

 Read more about Rosca de Reyes, its symbolism, and how to make, or where to buy one.

 Bring a Gift

 There are many campaigns to bring toys to underprivileged children in Mexico for Three Kings Day.
-If you will be visiting Mexico at this time of year and would like to participate, pack a few toys that don't need batteries or books in your suitcase to donate.
+If you will be visiting Mexico at this time of year and would like to participate, pack a few books or toys that don't need batteries in your suitcase to donate.
 Your hotel or resort can likely direct you to a local organization doing a toy drive, or contact Pack with a Purpose to see if they have any drop-off centers in the area you will be visiting.